russelljjarvis/MoNELoihiReport/tutorials/headLessTut1_.md

 ```

 Exercises:
-Execute the following BASH code and explain what it does in a few sentences (1 mark):
+Execute the following BASH code and explain what it does in a few sentences (1 /15 marks):
 ```
 cd ~;
 mkdir lava